 Firstly, transcripts were read several times, with XX noting any initial observations.
 Codes were recorded using NVivo software by adding labels to sections of text.
 Initial codes were inductive and semantic capturing explicitly expressed meaning.
 Then latent codes were used to focus on implicit meaning and explore underlying assumptions.
 Codes with shared meaning were collated into provisional themes (Braun et al., 2014).
 These initial themes were therefore grounded in the words, perspectives and opinions of the participants.
 Provisional themes were reviewed and then deductively refined by comparing them to the components of the COM-B to explore capability, opportunity and motivation.
 In RTA, a deductive orientation means that theory can offer an alternative interpretative lens and help to shape the focus of analysis (Braun and Clarke, 2024).
 The final theme structure was reviewed and discussed in depth with the third author (XX).
 Lastly, a theme narrative was produced incorporating extracts from participants to illustrate the themes.

 The analysis was conducted from the standpoint of critical realism, which acknowledges subjective realities but that these are not directly accessible to the researcher (Maxwell, 2012).
-Critical realism suggests that while participants may articulate their experiences of self-management and coping with chronic pain, these experiences are shaped by broader societal and institutional structures.
+This means that the researchers assumed that participants accounts represented their experiences and reality, however the researchers were only able to access to such experience through the participants representation.
+Critical realism also suggests that while participants may articulate their experiences of self-management and coping with chronic pain, these experiences are shaped by broader societal and institutional structures.
 This approach provides a comprehensive analysis of the data, considering both individual subjectivity and broader societal factors (Fryer, 2022).
 Analysis was conducted both inductively, with initial codes being data driven, and deductively as the final stages of the analysis were informed by the COM-B framework (Michie et al., 2011) which was used to interrogate and refine the final themes.

 Rigor and reflexivity

-At the time of analysis, the first author (XX) was undertaking a professional doctorate in health psychology at *omitted for review* and working as an NHS Trainee Health Psychologist.
+Reflexive practice was conducted throughout the data collection and analysis period, with researchers individually reflecting on their subjectivity and discussing this with other authors.
+At the time of analysis, the first author (XX) who conducted the interviews was undertaking a professional doctorate in health psychology at *omitted for review* and working as an NHS Trainee Health Psychologist.
 XX had worked with young adults with chronic pain and had lived experience of a long-term condition (LTC) as a young adult.
-XX kept a reflective diary throughout and discussed and interrogated the analysis at various stages of theme development with the third author (XX) who is an experienced qualitative researcher, chartered psychologist with the British Psychological Society and a health psychologist registered with the Health and Care Professions Council.
+Therefore, they were closely positioned both professionally and personally to the topic and participants in this article.
+XX was aware of her own strong feelings about the challenges of having a LTC as a young adult (such as stigma and lack of understanding from others), and took steps such as keeping a reflective diary throughout.
+They also discussed and interrogated the analysis at various stages of theme development with the third author (XX) who is an experienced qualitative researcher, chartered psychologist with the British Psychological Society and a health psychologist registered with the Health and Care Professions Council.

 Results